davidpet/tutorials/Angular/bazel-workspace/README.md

 In addition, in this workspace, after npm installing, you must run `pnpm import` to generate the pnpm lock file from the npm lock file.
 You need to have `pnpm` installed globally via npm to be able to do this.

+The example from Aspect Build uses pnpm as the package manager instead of npm, but since npm is the default for the Node ecosystem, I prefer not to have to change which package manager I use for individual projects, so having to run the pnpm import command is an OK compromise for now.
+A possible way to enforce this is to have a precommit hook that runs `pnpm import` and fails if pnpm-lock.yaml changes.

+## Summary of pnpm vs. npm

+In order to use pnpm instead of npm, you have to:

+1. Set cli.packageManager to pnpm in angular.json
+1. Delete package-lock.json and use pnpm-lock.yaml instead.
+1. Install packages using pnpm instead of npm.

+pnpm will use node_modules just like npm will, but it will use its own format.
+It is not recommended to mix the two in the same project.

+If you do the above steps and accidentally npm instead of pnpm install, package-lock.json will come back.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).